Skip to main content

 In essence, even if the gift is a proportionately small amount of the transaction, similar controls for due diligence must be applied to the giftor as for the client.

-What are the differences between SoF and SoW?
+What Are the Differences Between SoF and SoW?

-Whilst there is some overlap, the main difference between Source of Funds (SoF) and Source of Wealth (SoW) lies in their focus.
+The main difference between Source of Funds (SoF) and Source of Wealth (SoW) lies in their focus.

 • SoF is focused specifically on identifying the origin of funds being used in a particular transaction, whereas

-Therefore it is important to remember that SoF and SoW are not the same thing.
-In matters within the money regulated sector, both must be performed as they are integral parts of AML compliance and due diligence processes.
+Therefore, it is important to remember that SoF and SoW are not the same thing.
+In matters within the money-regulated sector, both must be performed as they are integral parts of AML compliance and due diligence processes.

 The following matrix provides examples from each.
 Where SoW is concerned, the same checks must be applied to any giftors and other funders.